tx-smitht/sf-train-inference-pipeline/README.md

 This repo contains the code to build the pipeline described in this Medium article: link

 It is assumed that you have some exposure to Snowflake and that your environment is set up to work with Snowpark for Python.
+If you need help, look here! https://docs.snowflake.com/en/developer-guide/snowpark/python/setup

 The code helps to create this pipeline, excluding the data coming in from Snowpipe Streaming.